persist-os/vector-native/README.md

 ## Join the Research: Contribute a Prompt Variant

-The key to Vector-Native's success is collaborative, empirical testing.
-We do not believe a single "master prompt" exists.
-Optimal performance is highly dependent on the model, task, and desired compliance level.
+Vector-Native is an experiment, not a finished product.
+There is no single "correct" form—it's a hybrid system where the LLM chooses which parts to compress based on the task.
+Optimal performance depends heavily on your specific use case, model, and system prompt.

 **Your easiest entry point is creating a System Prompt Variant.**